Keyboard shortcuts

 steel/time

-Contains direct wrappers around the Rust std::time::Instant and std::time::Duration modules.
+Contains direct wrappers around the Rust crate::time::Instant and crate::time::Duration modules.
 For example, to measure the time something takes:

 (define t (instant/now))